logichousepcb/Logix_Multifunction/Readme.md

 5- enter your i2c SDA and SCL pins if they differ from the default <br>
 5- click save at bottom <br>
 6- click restart at bottom <br>
-7- if you have an i2c 0.96 oled connected the ip should display on the LCD screen otherwise you may have to check with you router or look at the serail debuger.
+7- if you have an i2c 0.96 oled connected the ip should display on the LCD screen otherwise you may have to check with you router or look at the serail debuger. <br>
-8- you can now navigate to that ip from a web browser anywhere on your network (pages sometime load slow due to the speed of the ESP)  I do hope to be able to speed up the code in the future.
+8- you can now navigate to that ip from a web browser anywhere on your network (pages sometime load slow due to the speed of the ESP)  I do hope to be able to speed up the code in the future. <br>

+You will be greated with this main page when you navigate to the devices ip.  (be patient the first few times) <br>
 ![GitHub Logo](https://github.com/logichousepcb/Logix_Multifunction/blob/main/mainpage.PNG)

+Here is the device configuration page where.
+**You can enter/change your wifi information here. <br>
+**Change the i2c GPIO ports used for you device but it defaults to mine. <br>
+**Enter your MQTT server information.
+Dont forget your main topic for the devices to publich in.
+And yes, if you want to auto discover in home assistant it can be selected. <br>
+**If you want a richer display, I built in support for a 240x240 SPI TFT display including rottion in case you mount it sideways or upside down.
+*** YOU DO NEED TO SAVE AND RESTART FOR ALL CHANGES TO TAKE EFFECT

 ![GitHub Logo](https://github.com/logichousepcb/Logix_Multifunction/blob/main/configpage.PNG)<br>
 Configuration Page<br>